Debunking Common Electronic Payments Myths

 - Inefficient working capital management

 Commercial card programs address many of these issues by reducing overhead, providing robust reporting, tracking functionality and solidifying control functions.
-Global acceptance of credit cards and rebate options are additional reasons why 70 percent of AFP report respondents stated that they’re likely to convert a majority of their payments to electronic methods over the next three years.
+Global acceptance of credit cards and rebate options are additional reasons why nearly half of AFP survey respondents stated that they’re likely to convert a majority of their payments to electronic methods for their major suppliers in the next three years.2

 Common Myths About Upgrading to a Virtual Payments Solution

 While legacy processes may seem sufficient, today’s fast-paced environment challenges middle market businesses to better manage payables and cash.
 A lack of transaction visibility and control, and fragmented or incomplete reporting can directly impact the bottom line.
 Further, the growing risk of fraud requires innovative processes and solutions.
-In 2016, 74 percent of companies were impacted by payment fraud3.
 Virtual cards offer enhanced security features to mitigate the risks of fraud and misuse.

 While larger corporations have complex integration requirements, many virtual card programs for mid-sized businesses offer a turnkey interface that requires limited IT expertise.
 Administrators can easily set critical transaction parameters and “go live” to quickly get the program up and running.
 The right virtual card provider will offer an implementation solution best suited to meet the company’s specific needs.